input-output-hk/essential-cardano-content/content/article/voltaire-a-ledger-of-tourists-residents-and-citizens.md

 The government is made up of Cardano's founding entities, namely: [Input Output](http://iog.io), [EMURGO](https://emurgo.io), and the [Cardano Foundation](https://cardanofoundation.org).
 These entities operate as **Primary Users** on the Ledger.

 The Cardano government has gradually distributed its authority and responsibilities to other participants over time, effectively promoting them to new ranks on the Cardano Ledger and giving them new roles in various domains, such as Consensus.
-Most of the advancements to the Cardano government system were initiated in the Shelley era and improved in the eras that followed.
+Most of the advancements to the Cardano government system were initiated in the Shelley era and further improved in the eras that followed.

 Let's discuss how these Cardano governments and participants on the Ledger have evolved.